How to Design a Political Logo: A Practical, Campaign-Ready Guide

 Design for real-world use: sizes, formats, and reproduction

-To make “how to design a political logo” actually work in practice, create a checklist of where it must perform.
-Your yard signs need strong contrast and thick shapes.
-Your website header needs a clean horizontal lockup.
-Your social posts need an icon that reads as a recognizable silhouette in a circle or on a small canvas.
+Build a checklist of where the logo must perform.
+Yard signs need strong contrast and thick shapes.
+Headers need a clean horizontal lockup.
+Social posts need an icon that reads as a clear shape at small sizes.

 1. Create a primary lockup (full campaign name + mark) for web and print headers